kostas2370/Video-Creator/README.md

 * Implemented ElevenLabs api voices !!
 * Now we are able to make compilation videos from twitch by game or streamer
 * Added open-ai voices
+* Added midjourney and special diffusion as image providers !!
+(For now you can change the providers in the mapper.py in default providers)